Through the Lens of Human-Human Collaboration: A Configurable Research Platform for Exploring Human-Agent Collaboration: Evaluation of Our Platform

+\re{Based on these findings, we implemented a series of refinements to the final Researcher Interface (Section~\ref{sec:system-components-researcher-ui}).
+These changes were designed to lower the learning curve by addressing the specific friction points identified above.}

+\paragraph{\re{Scaffolding for Onboarding}} \re{To address the cognitive load in paradigm comprehension,} we replaced the experiment introductory text with a structured overview for each paradigm and included an illustration depicting the actors, interaction channels, and core task structure. \re{These visual summaries provide researchers a conceptual anchor for the setup process before configuring experiments.}

+\paragraph{\re{Live Preview Panel}} To bridge the gap between parameter configuration and interface manipulation, we implemented a real-time \textit{Live Preview}.
+Adjusting an interaction control (e.g., communication channels or dashboard visibility), now immediately updates a preview of the corresponding participant interface module.
+We also added more straightforward customization to the interaction controls; for instance, participants can select check boxes to determine what information should or should not be visible on the information dashboard. \re{Thus, the direct manipulation feedback loop clarifies parameter semantics without requiring technical terminology.}

+\paragraph{\re{Streamlined Information Architecture}} \re{We simplified the terminology (e.g., renaming "Chat Mode" to "Private Chat") and removed the complex "Session Template" concept in favor of a unified configuration file.
+Furthermore, we replaced the tab views with a \textit{Horizontal Navigation} bar and hierarchical menus.
+This allows researchers to maintain context while scrolling between configuration steps, while the interface progressively discloses more information as needed.
+This design was also implemented in the configuration pages.}

-In summary, the cognitive walkthrough identified critical needs for a clearer conceptual entry point to each paradigm, a direct and visible connection between controls and their visible effects, simpler terminology, and smoother context maintenance.
-We revised the researcher interface design as well as the complete researcher workflow based on the feedback from the cognitive walkthrough study, which resulted in the final researcher interface presented in Section~\ref{sec:system-architecture}.
+\re{In summary, the cognitive walkthrough identified specific user needs for a clearer conceptual entry point, a direct feedback loop between backend controls and visible front-end effects, and smoother context maintenance during configuration.
+We integrated these insights to redesign the researcher interface and workflow.}